-Proceeds of the 2016 Series A Bonds will be used to (a) provide for the advance refunding and defeasance of \$69,685,000 principal amount of the 2009 Series A Bonds maturing on and after April 1, 2020 (the "Refunded Bonds") and (b) pay certain costs of issuing the 2016 Series A Bonds.
+MEAN has previously issued its Power Supply System Revenue and Refunding Bonds, 2012 Series A (the "2012 Series A Bonds"), which are currently outstanding in the aggregate principal amount of \$41,605,000.
+Proceeds of the 2022 Series A Bonds will be used to (a) provide for the current refunding and defeasance of \$38,675,000 principal amount of the 2012 Series A Bonds maturing on and after April 1, 2023 (the "Refunded Bonds") and (b) pay certain costs of issuing the 2022 Series A Bonds.
 See "PLAN OF REFUNDING."

-THE PARTICIPANTS
+THE TOTAL REQUIREMENTS PARTICIPANTS

-MEAN's 70 Participants currently include 42 municipalities and one public power district in Nebraska, 14 municipalities and one joint action agency in Colorado, two Wyoming municipalities and 10 Iowa municipalities.
-Each of the Participants owns and operates an electrical utility system that provides electric service to consumers.
-Sixty-two of the Participants (the "Total Requirements Participants") receive "total-requirements" electric supply services from MEAN, \ exclusive only of their allocations of firm power and energy from the Western Area Power Administration of the U.S. Department of Energy ("WAPA"), except for certain generating facilities of Waverly Municipal Electric Utility, Iowa (a municipal utility of the City of Waverly, Iowa) ("Waverly Utilities") and Aspen, Colorado as discussed herein.
-Together, the Total Requirements Participants provide electric utility service at retail to approximately 114,000 residential, commercial, institutional, agricultural and industrial customers, representing a total population of approximately 174,000.
-Participants' total energy usage for MEAN's fiscal year ended March 31, 2016 was 2,459,000 MWh (which includes 352,000 MWh of Participant WAPA allocations).
-See "The Participants-Summary of Total Energy Sales".
+62 municipal utilities (the "Total Requirements Participants") receive "total requirements" electric supply services from MEAN, exclusive only of their allocations of firm power and energy from the Western Area Power Administration of the U.S. Department of Energy ("WAPA"), except for certain generating facilities of Waverly Municipal Electric Utility, Iowa (a municipal utility of the City of Waverly, Iowa) ("Waverly Utilities") and Aspen, Colorado as discussed herein.
+The Total Requirements Participants currently include 35 municipalities and one public power district in Nebraska, 14 municipalities in Colorado, two Wyoming municipalities and 10 Iowa municipalities.
+Each of the Total Requirements Participants owns and operates an electrical utility system that provides electric service to consumers.
+Together, the Total Requirements Participants provide electric utility service at retail to approximately 101,000 residential, commercial, institutional, agricultural and industrial customers, representing a total population of approximately 177,000.
+The Total Requirements Participants' total energy usage for MEAN's fiscal year ended March 31, 2021 was 2,182,000 MWh (which includes 371,000 MWh of Total Requirements Participant WAPA allocations).
+See "FINANCIAL AND OPERATING INFORMATION- Summary of Total Energy Sales".

-POOLING AGREEMENT AND POWER SUPPLY CONTRACTS
+POWER SUPPLY CONTRACTS